 For organisations using the on-premise, open-source version of Matomo, there is also the option to develop custom plugins or modify the existing ones.

-This is particularly beneficial for users with specific needs not addressed by existing plugins.
+This is particularly beneficial for users with specific needs that existing plugins do not address.

 With access to the source code, developers can build tailored solutions that align perfectly with their organisational requirements.

-This level of customisation is one of the key advantages of using an open-source platform like Matomo.
-Some consultancies even have customised their Matomo up to a point where they have rebranded it as their own product.
+This level of customisation is a key advantage of using an open-source platform like Matomo.
+Some consultancies have even customised Matomo to the point that they have rebranded it as their own product.

 Usability challenges